Catocala semirelicta Grote, 1874

 Photograph copyright: Merrill A. Peterson

 This species can usually be identified by its large size, powdery blue-gray wing color with evenly toothed postmedial line, pale zig-zag subterminal line, and red hindwing ground color.
-It is most likely to be confused with Catocala unijuga.
-This large species has a slightly less blue-tinted forewing that usually has a more pointed apex than that of C. semirelicta.
+It is most likely to be confused with Catocala unijuga, another large species.
+C. unijuga has a slightly less blue-tinted forewing that usually has a more pointed apex than that of C. semirelicta.
 Its hindwing is more orange rather than red as in C. semirelicta, best appreciated when specimens are compared side-by-side, and the median band extends further toward the inner margin.
 Catocala semirelicta is also similar to Catocala californica.
 The forewing of this species is usually darker gray than C. semirelicta, often with a brown tint and more uniform appearance.
 Its hindwing is slightly darker and less orange than that of C. semirelicta, but this difference is more subtle than the differences in color between C. semirelicta and C. unijuga.

 This species is widely distributed in moist forests across Canada and through western North America.
 In the Pacific Northwest, it is common and widely distributed in riparian habitats along creeks and rivers at both low elevations west and east of the Cascades, and in higher elevation montane habitats.
 It particularly favors cottonwood forests.